 Almost a decade later, it’s still used in numerous case studies showcasing how referral programs can contribute to a company’s growth engine- or even be the engine itself.

 Let’s have a quick dive into Dropbox’s metric history:

 - December 2009: 4M registered users

 What happened between 2008 and 2010?
-Well, Dropbox managed to double its user base every 3 months, resulting their users sending 2.8M invites in April 2010.
+Well, Dropbox managed to double its user base every three months, resulting in its users sending 2.8M invites in April 2010.

 People, we’re talking about a 3900% growth in 15 months!

 Somebody was kind enough to upload a presentation of Drew Houston (Cofounder & CEO, Dropbox), on how they used the lean startup approach to grow Dropbox.